mcbride-clint/samples/README.md

 Simple Application to View and Edit Users.
 Uses the Built in dependency Injection framework to inject the needed service and repository to each Controller.
 Used the default View Scaffolding function to design each view.

+## SimpleArchitecture.Api
+Simple API to View and Edit Users.
+Uses the Built in dependency Injection framework to inject the needed service and repository to each Controller.
+Used Swagger to add an easy to use/test frontend.